McCall Huron County Scholarships

 To be considered for this scholarship, you must complete an online application including short essays, activity lists, the contact information for supervisors/verifiers of your activities, and the contact information for a reference.
 No reference letter is required.

 After you complete your application, your school will nominate candidates to the Foundation based on the selection criteria above.
-If you are selected for an interview, you will be notified by April 6 2022, and interviews will take place on April 22, 2022.
-Recipients will be notified shortly after interviews.
+If you are selected for an interview, you will be notified by January 26, 2024, and interviews will take place on February 22, 2024.

 Recipients will be selected shortly after interviews day